ashapir0/typescript-react-mvc/README.md

     └── HomeView.tsx
 ```
 #### Controllers
 Controllers handle all the business logic in your application (validating forms, fetching backend data, pulling/pushing data from stores, etc.).
+It's generally good practice to have utility-layers for reusable functionality.
+Clean Code holds that functions should be meaningfully named and should do one and one thing only.
+Just because you have a high-level handler, do not make the pitfall of adding too much functionality in the high-level function [example](https://github.com/ashapir0/typescript-react-mvc/blob/master/src/controllers/HomeController.ts).
+In this example, you could easily write all of this logic in the high-level ```fetchStories``` function.
+However, separating them out (and eventually moving them to utility layers) is good practice.
+#### States
+States are pure value-stores and should never encapsulate any sort of mutation logic.
+Computed values are still a passthrough representation of the state and are therefore allowed.
+#### Views
+Views invoke high-level controller functions and access the state to display values to the user.
+No business logic should exist in views.
+Lifecycle events or otherwise (click, typing, etc.) can invoke the controller.
 #### Registries / DI
 The use of registries and dependency injection aides greatly in scaling while keeping your code explicit and modular.
 ### SOLID Adherance